PS 34 Parent Coordinator

 NYC Schools Account

 You play an important role in your child's academic success.
 Our goal is to give you the information you need to be an informed and active partner in your child's education.
-We invite you to set up your NYC Schools Account, which provides a new way for you to view your child's attendance, grades and contact information in one of ten languages on a computer, phone or tablet.
+We invite you to set up your NYC Schools Account, a is a web-based application which provides a new way for you to view your child's academic and biographic information information in one of ten languages on a computer, phone or tablet.

 Parents and Legal Guardians are welcome to visit your parent coordinator at the school to sign up or if you have any questions regarding registering for NYC Schools Account.